Home Table of Contents

 5) Yoga

 1) Body Acupuncture: Studies suggest that acupuncture has considerable potential for treating SCI-associated problems, including, in some cases, restoring some function.
 Acupuncture-related therapies stimulate specific skin points by inserting needles or applying heat, pressure, or massage.
-The World Health Organization has listed over 100 disorders amenable to acupuncture.
+The World Health Organization has listed many disorders amenable to acupuncture, including those supported by rigorously designed clinical trials.

 Acupuncture evolved from observing that a disorder was associated with an increased sensitivity in specific skin areas.
 These areas were consistently linked to a specific organ and followed a defined topographical pattern.
 These patterns or meridians serve as pathways for a life-force energy called qi.